 I soak my fruit in brandy overnight, but I always leave out the peel.
 We love a bit of zesty flavour in my Stollen.
 Soaking peel in alcohol overrides the fresh zesty flavours too much, so I add the peel the next day.

 To soak, put the dried fruit in a shallow bowl, pour your brandy all over and mix to coat.
 You don’t need to fully submerge your fruit.
 I normally use about 50ml.
-You can use other spirits, like dark or spiced rum, bourbon or cognac to soak your fruit in.
+You can use other spirits, like dark or spiced rum, bourbon or cognac to soak your fruit.
 Cover and leave to soak overnight!

 Overnight, your sourdough starter should have grown into a ball twice the size!
-Scoop it out into a large mixing bowl, add 125g of strong white flour, 25ml of milk, 20g of sugar, and a pinch of salt.
+Scoop it out into a large mixing bowl, and add 125g of strong white flour, 25ml of milk, 20g of sugar, and a pinch of salt.
 Knead it just enough to bring it all together into a cohesive ball of dough.
 You can do this in a standing mixer with a dough hook attachment or by hand on a clean surface.
 The dough will be rather firm at this point but don’t worry, butter and fruit will soon change that.

 Cube 75g of your room temperature butter (the softer it is the easier it’ll be to incorporate into your dough).
-One piece at a time, slowly work the butter into the dough.
+One-piece at a time, slowly work the butter into the dough.
 As soon as the butter is fully incorporated, leave it to rest for an hour in a covered bowl.
 We will knead it again when we add fruit.

 In the meantime, weigh out your citrus peel and finely chop your almonds.
 Drain your fruit, that’s been soaking overnight.
 Make sure to squeeze out most of the moisture.

 After an hour of resting, lightly flour your kitchen surface and stretch the dough out into a rough rectangle with your hands.
 Sprinkle 1/4 of your soaked fruit, 1/4 of mixed peel and 1/4 of chopped almonds.
-Roll it into a log and then flatten into a rectangle again.
+Roll it into a log and then flatten it into a rectangle again.
 Sprinkle with fruit, peel and nuts again and roll in a different direction than before.
 Repeat twice more.
 This way, it’s easy to distribute your fruit evenly in the dough.
 Knead for another 8-10 minutes until the dough becomes very soft, smooth and elastic.
-Using a flexible dough scraper, shape into a ball, place it into a clean large bowl, cover and leave to rise until it doubles.
+Using a flexible dough scraper, shape it into a ball, place it into a clean large bowl, cover and leave to rise until it doubles.

 The time it takes to rise hugely depends on the temperature of your kitchen.
 It’s best to leave it in a warm spot (21-25°C).
 If your kitchen is colder than that (ours is!), here’s what I do.
-Turn your oven on the lowest temperature possible for 1 minute.
+Turn your oven to the lowest temperature possible for 1 minute.
 Then turn it off and put the covered bowl with your dough in the oven.
 Close the door and leave it in there whilst the oven cools.
 It normally takes my dough about 3 hours to double.

-In the Afternoon:
+In the Afternoon: Assemble

 Once your dough has risen, place it on a floured surface and roll it out to 30x20cm rectangle.